LOS ANGELES ELDER ABUSE ATTORNEY

 It is unconscionable to the majority of people to imagine that someone would deliberately take advantage of a senior citizen and abuse him or her in some way.
 Yet regardless of how unpleasant it is to think about, elder abuse happens every day in Los Angeles County.
 The elderly who are unable to care for themselves and require help from others are easy targets for abusers.
 Sadly, the victims are often unable or too terrified to report the abuse.

 Abusers rely on fear and an elderly person’s limited capabilities to continue their patterns of abuse.
 This is why it is crucial for anyone who witnesses or suspects abuse to immediately report it.
-After notifying the authorities, the next thing victims and families should do is contact an experienced Los Angeles elder abuse lawyer who can explain their options and inform them of their decisions.
+After notifying the authorities, the next thing victims and families should do is contact an experienced Los Angeles elder abuse attorney who can explain their options and inform them of their decisions.

 Abused elders need our help to end the abuse and hold the abusers accountable.
 The Los Angeles elder abuse attorneys at the Law Offices of Samer Habbas & Associates can help!
 Our personal injury lawyers have the knowledge and extensive experience in handling a variety of legal claims, including elder abuse cases.
 With multiple offices located in Los Angeles, El Segundo, Anaheim, Irvine, Riverside, and San Diego, our elder abuse lawyers represent mistreated elderly across Southern California.
 For more information or to schedule a complimentary consultation, please call 949-873-0755.